kriasoft/node-sqlite/README.md

 ```

 **NOTE**: For the development environment, while working on the database schema, you may want to set
-`force: 'last'` (default `false`) that will force the migration API to rollback and apply the latest
+`force: 'last'` (default `false`) that will force the migration API to rollback and re-apply the
-migration over again each time when Node.js app launches.
+latest migration over again each time when Node.js app launches.

 ### Related Projects